functional-art/functional-art.github.com/2016/cfp.md

 ## Submissions

-Submissions are invited in several categories:
+Submissions are invited in three categories:

 #### Original papers